Neology92/Roman_numbers/README.md

 ## Todos:

+- Set limit in "roman_to_arabic" function
+- New system to convert roman_to_arabic
-- Menu
+- makefile
-- Push the limit (now it's about 0-2000)
 - Negative numbers
 - Calc?